Tiswas: Saturday Stayback

 Saturday Stayback was a short-lived (January–February 1983) late night comedy show based in a pub.
 Although intended as some sort of sequel to O.T.T., this differed quite a lot, for it was all recorded rather than the live chaos of its predecessor.
-It mainly consisted of comedy sketches, with some live music acts - usually Thin Lizzy and Roy Wood.
+It mainly consisted of comedy sketches, with some live music acts – usually Thin Lizzy and Roy Wood.
 Saturday Stayback received much less controversy than O.T.T., and also introduced new talent such as Phil Cool and Tony Slattery.
-It lasted only six episodes.
+However, it was not a ratings success and lasted only six episodes.
 Chris Tarrant and Bob Carolgees were the only ex-Tiswas personnel regularly seen on screen, and John Gorman helped out on writing duty.

 Tiswas Reunion

 A definitive line-up of Tiswas presenters regrouped for a resurrection of Tiswas on the ITV Telethon of 1988.
 This took place in LWT's South Bank studios in London, culminating in an outside performance of "The Bucket of Water Song".